 Each year we welcome a Spanish Language Assistant, who runs weekly tutorials in small groups to help pupils prepare for their speaking exams and also helps the younger pupils as they start their Spanish studies.

 We aim to offer a Spanish trip every year.
-We have been to Alcalá de Henares and are planning to establish a new link in Asturias.
 This is an integral part of the language learning process and a fascinating opportunity.
 Pupils combine lessons taught by native speakers with cultural excursions and activities.
 From architecture and history, to dancing, music and tapas – the pupils’ enthusiasm for all things Spanish gathers momentum on returning from a Spanish trip.

 Mr. MPJ Wright, Head of Spanish